danielduarte/diffsplit/README.md

 ## What is this?

-This utility splits .diff or .patch files in [unified format](https://www.gnu.org/software/diffutils/manual/html_node/Unified-Format.html) into parts **by file** without deleting or overwriting anything.
+This CLI utility splits .diff or .patch files in [unified format](https://www.gnu.org/software/diffutils/manual/html_node/Unified-Format.html) into parts **by file** without deleting or overwriting anything.

 See a simple [example](#example)